wowsims/tbc/README.md

 # Delete all generated files (.pb.go and .ts proto files, and dist/)
 make clean

-# Only recompiles the ts for the given spec (make host_elemental_shaman)
+# Recompiles the ts only for the given spec (e.g. make host_elemental_shaman)
-make host_spec
+make host_$spec

-# Make wowsimtbc will create the binary 'wowsimtbc' that can host the UI and run simulations natively (instead of with wasm)
+# Creates the 'wowsimtbc' binary that can host the UI and run simulations natively (instead of with wasm).
 # Builds the UI and the compiles it into the binary so that you can host the sim as a server instead of wasm on the client.
 # It does this by first doing make dist/tbc and then copying all those files to binary_dist/tbc and loading all the files in that directory into its binary on compile.
 make wowsimtbc

-# Recompiles the server binary `wowsimtbc` only.
+# Recompiles the `wowsimtbc` server binary only.
 This is the fastest way to iterate on core go simulator code so you don't have to wait for client rebuilds.
 # Includes whatever client code is in the binary_dist directory.
 If this is not there you can generate it using `make wowsimtbc`
 make devserver